 On the day I usually arrive early to get some shots of the location, the weather, and the getting ready details to give the day some context.
 I keep mostly out the way until you are almost ready, not giving any direction, just documenting this unique time.
 If I do direct it would only be to reposition you in terms of the light.

-If the groom is close by I will also run over and catch a few moments with him if he’s into it!
-He is after all half of the story.
+If your partner is close by I will also run over and catch a few moments with them if they’re into it!
+They are after all half of the story.

 TIP: If you’re not getting ready at home, have you looked on Airbnb for some cool places for you both to get ready?
 Hotel rooms don’t often have the best light, or the most inspired Dekor.
 Perhaps you can find somewhere that suits your personality!